ravynsoft/ravynos/README.md

 ```

 ## Credentials for live media
 The username for the livecd is `liveuser`.
 The password for `liveuser` is `furybsd`.
-This `liveuser` account is removed upon install.
+The `liveuser` account is removed upon install.
 The root user password is also `furybsd` until it is changed in the installer.

 ## Push tags to github (release engineering only)
 ```